CT126/Turbo-Events/README.md

 # Turbo-Events
-This is a solution to enter race results quickly and accurately
+This is a solution to enter race results quickly and accurately.